mandilpradhan/Bypass_CGNAT/AWS-Lightsail-(Manual-Installation).md

 The second PostUp command will do the same with UDP traffic (except our wireguard traffic on port 55107).
 The PostDown commands just remove what was created with the PostUp commands.

+### **I have been told that AWS provides you with both a public and private IP.
+They said that in order to get the interface working, ~~you need to use the AWS private IP in the VPS config file~~.**

 # 2. Home Server Setup
 ## 2a.
 System config
 Enable forwarding by running: